 In the second part, we will focus on connectivity measures defined on time-varying networks.
+We will discuss some specific applications, mainly in health applications and physiological monitoring.

 Finally, in the third part, we will give a few insights on recent developments in the processing of signals with complex intermittency, showing some applications in the field of neurophysiology.